 Fortunately, there are certain laws that protect the income of married persons so the community spouse doesn’t face destitution.
 Community spouse income allowance is based on several factors, which our Medicaid planning attorney will be able to explain in better detail during your next appointment.

 Special Income Rules for Married Persons

-If the community spouse qualifies, they’ll receive a shelter allowance to the extent that their monthly shelter expenses exceed $617.25.
+If the community spouse qualifies, he or she receives a shelter allowance to the extent that their monthly shelter expenses exceed $686.63.